-General Book Collection
+General and Special Book Collections

 This collection includes biographical information, exhibition announcements, pamphlets, and brochures documenting the work and exhibition record of individual artists.
 Published exhibition catalogs that are too small in size, too fragile in condition, or too unusual in format to be shelved in the regular book collection can be found in these Artists’ Files.

 Art, antique and rare book catalogs from several auction houses (Western auctions, Christie’s, Sotheby’s, and others) are available for reference.
 These catalogs are filed by auction house and date of auction.
 Most are accompanied by sales results.

 The Manuscripts Collection includes movie scripts and transcripts of oral histories with artists in the permanent collection.